TrendoD/Writeup-Personel/UMassCTF 2025/README.md

 # UMassCTF 2025

-This repository contains solutions to various challenges from UMMASCTF.
+This repository contains solutions to various challenges from UMassCTF 2025.
 Each subdirectory contains a specific challenge with its own README and solution files.

 ## Crypto Challenges